List of UK top-ten singles in 1987: Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "It Doesn't Have to Be This Way" (from Police Academy 4: Citizens on Patrol), "Coming Around Again" (Heartburn), "Nothing's Gonna Stop Us Now" (Mannequin), "I Want Your Sex" (Beverley Hills Cop II), "The Living Daylights" (The Living Daylights), "Causing a Commotion", "The Look of Love" and "Who's That Girl" (Who's That Girl), "La Bamba" (La Bamba), "She's on It" (Krush Groove), "Somewhere Out There" (An American Tail) and "(I've Had) The Time of My Life" (Dirty Dancing).

-Additionally, "Wild One" appeared in several films at the end of the 1980s, including Adventures in Babysitting, Crocodile Dundee II, Problem Child and Problem Child 2.
+Additionally, "Real Wild Child (Wild One)" appeared in several films at the end of the 1980s, including Adventures in Babysitting, Crocodile Dundee II, Problem Child and Problem Child 2.
 "When a Man Loves a Woman" was re-released to promote the soundtrack to Platoon.
 The original Bee Gees release of "Jive Talkin" from 1977 was included on the Saturday Night Fever soundtrack.
 "Full Metal Jacket (I Want to Be Your Drill Instructor)" featured a compilation of drill cadences from Full Metal Jacket and was used to promote the film.